 Sarvabuddhaviśayāvatārajñānālokālaṃkārasūtra

 The main topic of this sūtra is an explanation of how the Buddha and all things share the very same empty nature.
 Through a set of similes, the sūtra shows how an illusion-like Buddha may dispense appropriate teachings to sentient beings in accordance with their propensities.
 His activities are effortless since his realization is free from concepts.
 Thus, the Tathāgata’s non-conceptual awareness results in great compassion beyond any reference point.
-(Summary from 84000 Reading Room)
+(Source: 84000: Translating the Words of the Buddha)

 Relevance to Buddha-nature